mlevy2525/DynamicAddOn/index.md

 ### Trajectory Forecasting Network

 We opt for a faster, albeit potentially less accurate,approach than most trajectory forecasting approaches currently being used in Computer Science.
-We modeled our approach on the paper Convolutional  neuralnetwork for trajectory prediction.
+We modeled our approach on the paper "Convolutional Neural Network for Trajectory Prediction."
 Our method requires little knowledge about the actual environment and tries to predict F steps into the future given H steps of past information, where F >> H. Therefore,we sacrifice some accuracy to gain a real-time long-horizon prediction.
 This is necessary because, unlike in autonomous driving, the episode happens in a very short period of time.
 We  cannot  wait  to  gather  a  lot  of  prior  experience.
 In  ourspecific  example,  we  use 24 steps  of  prior  information  to predict 300 steps of future information.

 {% include youtubePlayer.html id=page.youtubeId %}